-IDAHO FALLS – Earlier this week, Idaho Governor Brad Little met with Bonneville County Sheriff Samuel Hulse to discuss the increases in Fentanyl-related overdoses in our area.
+IDAHO FALLS – Earlier this week, Idaho Gov. Brad Little met with Bonneville County Sheriff Samuel Hulse to discuss the increases in fentanyl-related overdoses in our area.

-On Wednesday, Sheriff Hulse and Governor Little discussed this increase of Fentanyl pills and other illegal drugs entering our community.
+On Wednesday, Sheriff Hulse and Gov. Little discussed this increase of fentanyl pills and other illegal drugs entering our community.